jondlm/website/_posts/2014-04-01-linux-cheat-sheet.md

 ## Networking

 - `/etc/hosts` is a file that is like a personal DNS.
-You can map custom IPs to hostnames in it.
+You can map custom IPs to hostnames in it
 - `sudo netstat -tulpn` display all the open ports on your machine

 - `ssh -i ~/.ssh/id_rsa jon@10.10.10.10` log into the `10.10.10.10` machine with